gpubsub/gpubsub/README.md

 # gPubSub

 An opinionated and simplified way to do API first pub/sub.
-What gRPC is to REST gPubSub is to message queues.
 Support for Apache Kafka, Google Cloud Pub/Sub and Amazon Kinesis.

 Current status: thinking about it...